kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### Operational Benefits

-1. **Automation Dividend**: The system eliminates the need for manual energy management, saving an estimated 5-10 hours of staff time per week in commercial buildings while improving outcomes through more sophisticated optimization than manual approaches could achieve.
+1. **Automation Dividend**: The system eliminates the need for manual energy management, saving an estimated 5-10 hours of staff time per week in commercial buildings while improving outcomes through optimization that manual approaches could not achieve.

-2. **Enhanced Visibility**: Comprehensive dashboards and reporting tools provide unprecedented insight into energy usage patterns, enabling data-driven decisions beyond just scheduling (e.g., equipment replacement planning, behavioral adjustments).
+2. **Enhanced Visibility**: Dashboards and reporting tools provide insight into energy usage patterns, enabling data-driven decisions beyond just scheduling (e.g., equipment replacement planning, behavioral adjustments).

 3. **Reliability Improvements**: Proactive load management reduces stress on electrical systems during peak periods, decreasing the likelihood of overloads and associated disruptions by an estimated 30-40% based on our simulations.